antoinetavant/learntools/TPM2PPF_learntools/core/README.md

-The easiest way to get started implementing exercises using the `learntools.core` API is probably to look at some examples and emulate them.
-There are a number of exercises of various types implemented in `learntools.python` - you can see them in action in the "testing" notebooks in `learntools/python/nbs/`.
+The easiest way to get started implementing exercises using the `TPM2PPF_learntools.core` API is probably to look at some examples and emulate them.
+There are a number of exercises of various types implemented in `TPM2PPF_learntools.python` - you can see them in action in the "testing" notebooks in `TPM2PPF_learntools/python/nbs/`.
 But below is a bit of a more formal introduction.

 # Implementing an exercise